usc-isi-i2/eswc-2015-semantic-typing/README.md

 eswc-2015-semantic-typing
 =========================

-Repo for paper, data and software to run the experiments
+Repo for Datasets and Code to run the experiments specified in the paper titled 'Assigning Semantic Labels to Data Sources'